 Financial statements of the District are organized into funds each of which is considered to be a separate accounting entity.
-The fund financial statements provide reports on the financial condition and results of operations for governmental and fiduciary funds.
-Separate financial statements are provided for governmental funds and fiduciary funds, the latter are excluded from the district-wide financial statements.
-Since the resources in the fiduciary funds cannot be used for District operations they are not included in the district-wide financial statements.
+The fund financial statements provide reports on the financial condition and results of operations for governmental funds.
+Separate financial statements are provided for governmental funds.
 The emphasis of fund financial statements is on major governmental funds each displayed in a separate column.
 All remaining governmental funds are aggregated and reported as nonmajor funds.